Events & Resources

 The news: A coalition of major US banks is pushing for reforms to the recently enacted GENIUS Act

-This loophole also has significant implications for the broader financial industry.
-If stablecoins can offer a competitive yield, they could become a more attractive alternative to traditional savings accounts.
-This could trigger a deposit flight, with the Bank Policy Institute warning of a potential $6.6 trillion in deposit outflows.
-This could severely impact the ability of banks to make loans to consumers and businesses.
+Why it matters: If stablecoins can offer a competitive yield, they could become a more attractive alternative to traditional savings accounts.
+This could trigger a deposit flight.
+The Bank Policy Institute warned that $6.6 trillion in deposit outflows could be at risk.
+This could severely impact banks’ ability to make loans to consumers and businesses.

 Ultimately, banks aren’t just concerned about stablecoin competition; they’re worried about the erosion of their fundamental role as intermediaries for credit creation.